AFCON 2025: Eric Chelle warned why Osimhen and Lookman can’t play together

 Former Celtic defender Efe Ambrose said Nigeria would struggle at the 2025 Africa Cup of Nations (AFCON) if Super Eagles coach Eric Chelle pairs Victor Osimhen and Ademola Lookman in the attack.

-According to OwnGoal, the 2013 AFCON winner explained that Chelle has to bench either Osimhen and Lookman.
+According to OwnGoal, the 2013 AFCON winner explained that Chelle has to bench either Osimhen or Lookman.

 The Glasgow United defender cited another example that the Galatasaray forward Victor Osimhen was able to score a brace against Gabon when Eric Chelle substituted the former CAF Player of the Year during extra time.
 He said: